Frontage Laboratories, Inc. is a leading global Contract Research Organization in the United States.

 Entry of direct personal information into our website (your name, telephone number) requires your affirmative consent.

-We will not sell, rent, license, trade or disclose your personal data collected through our Websites to an unaffiliated third party.
+We will not sell, rent, license, trade or disclose your Personal Data collected through our Website to an unaffiliated third party.

 When the Company acts as the data controller we are committed to the enforcement of all aspects of this policy.
 We have developed internal mechanisms for the receipt of complaints, for the communication of data breaches and for joint data processing engagements.